EcoStruxure/OLGA/README.md

 Schneider Electric requests contributions to be provided back to benefit the community.

 ## Getting Started
-To get started with OLGA check the following resources:
+To get started with OLGA, please check the following resources:

 * [Home](https://github.com/EcoStruxure/OLGA/wiki/Home) - general information about OLGA and its supported features